TudorDan/InterviewProjectNodeJS/README.md

 ## Description

 A NodeJS endpoint listening for specific requests.
-Client requirements is located in "interviu_nodeJS.docx" file.
+Client requirements are located in "interviu_nodeJS.docx" file.
 Deadline was in several days.

 ## Technologies used